 Catherine the Great Furniture: A Glimpse into Imperial Splendor

-Discover Catherine the Great Furniture—imperial Russian palace décor, Neoclassical masterpieces, Amber Room history, and where to see them today.
+Explore Catherine the Great furniture, its imperial history, Neoclassical design, rare materials, Amber Room legacy, and where to see these Russian palace masterpieces today.

 Catherine the Great Furniture stands as a timeless reminder of Russia’s imperial wealth, artistry, and cultural ambition.
 As Empress of Russia from 1762 to 1796, Catherine II transformed her palaces into showcases of luxury and refinement, blending European Neoclassicism with uniquely Russian craftsmanship.